 Nevertheless, with the technological advances we have made, we have a totally different starting point for talking about planning for the needs of people.
 Gathering and processing information is done at a speed and scale that was unimaginable 50 years ago.
-This undermines some of the arguments previously made against the feasibility of a planned economy.
+This is a gamechanger for the debate about a planned economy.
 Several authors have already developed different models of how a planned economy could work on the basis of computer-technology (i.e. Paul Cockshot, Allin Cottrell, Jan Philipp Dapprich, Cédric Durand, etc.).
 The authors Phillips and Rozworski (2019) point out that companies like Walmart are already working like planned economies on a scale larger than many countries.